shaxxx/Signalmeter2/docs/faq.md

 >8002

 ### Why is my stream freezing?
 You're probably trying to watch streams from Internet and don't have enough bandwidth.
 You'll need UPLOAD speed of more than 5-6 MBit/s to watch streams without freezing.
 Also, your mobile will also need to have at least 6Mbit/s DOWNLOAD speed.
-If your device has it, use transcoding to transcode video "on the fly" to use less bandwidth.
+If your device has transcoding, use it to transcode video "on the fly" to use less bandwidth.

 If streams are freezing on your local network you'll need to look for better Wi-Fi signal.